Did you know that by donating monthly to the Police Treatment Centres you can receive treatment for free following an injury or illness?

 For just £1.80 a week you could have the comfort of knowing we will be there for you if you are injured or ill, through treatment, support and recuperation, including intensive, police-specific physiotherapy and rehabilitation.

-If you wish to sign up to the PTC, please download & complete both pages of the form below, and return it to St Andrews.
+If you wish to sign up to the PTC, please complete the online direct debit below.

 Once signed up, a monthly donation will be taken directly from your bank and you will then be eligible to apply for free treatment at the PTC.
 Please be aware that all applications are subject to our clinical criteria and eligibility policy, which means that we must believe that we are able to deliver some clinical benefit to you during your stay at the PTC.